Employer of Record in Indonesia

 Establishing a legal entity in Indonesia involves significant expenses, including staff salaries, licensing fees, operating costs, and facility investments.
 For businesses aiming to test the market or expand quickly, these upfront costs may create unnecessary financial burdens.

-- Hire employees in Indonesia with an Indonesia EOR
+Hire in Indonesia

 Using an Employer of Record in Indonesia